Kel-VinTech/Foundry-course-23/LESSON.md

 - immutable variables are not saved in storage and they have the (i_)
 - storage variable have the (s_)

+we use these values because it helps us reduce gas cost.

 --MakeFiles